Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 \section{The 2-Higgs Doublet extended Georgi-Machacek model}

 We would like to propose a new model here, which we call Two-Higgs Doublet extended Georgi-Machacek Model (2HDeGM for short).
 The extension from the canonical GM model occurs in two steps.
 First, we add one more $\rm SU(2)_L$ scalar doublet with the same weak hypercharge as the first doublet.
 Second, we impose CS only on the gauge part of the Lagrangian and not on the scalar potential, in the same vein as Ref.\ \cite{KMP22}.
 The latter condition removes the mass degeneracy among the scalar states in any nonsinglet custodial multiplet.
-Thus, 2HDeGM consists of two SU(2) doublets, $\Phi_1$ and $\Phi_2$ (with VEVs $v_1$ and $v_2$ respectively), a real triplet $\Xi$ and a complex triplet $X$ (both with VEV $u$).
-The CP-even neutral members of these multiplets are denoted by $\phi_1^0$, $\phi_2^0$, $\xi^0$, and $\chi^0$ respectively.
-This is a minimal extension of the canonical GM model, and by construction preserves CS.
-We do not show the full scalar potential, but we will assume CS to be respected in the gauge sector only, keeping $\rho=1$ at the tree-level, but it need not be respected by the scalar potential, as is explained in Ref.\ \cite{KMP22}.
-For the subsequent analysis, we will assume that CS is not respected in the scalar potential.
+Thus, 2HDeGM consists of two SU(2) doublets, $\Phi_1$ and $\Phi_2$ (with VEVs $v_1$ and $v_2$ respectively), a real triplet $\Xi$ and a complex triplet $X$ (both with VEV $u$), and with the SU(2)$_L$ and U(1)$_Y$ quantum numbers $(T,Y)$ as